Another year has come and gone for Boulder City and with it is a time to reflect on some of the major events from 2018.

 Helping bring Boulder City High School tennis to prominence, twins Olivia and Connor Mikkelson were both named to the Nevada first-team all-state for their efforts this season.

-The Boulder City High School girls volleyball team captured its second consecutive 3A state championship Saturday, defeating Northern Nevada challenger Truckee 3-1.
+After helping Boulder City High School’s girls volleyball team claim its second consecutive 3A state championship, sophomore Kamry Bailey was named to the Nevada all-state first-team.

 Hours of operation: 8 a.m. to 3 p.m.
 Monday to Friday at 813 Arizona St., 702-293-3320.
 Visit the center’s website at www.seniorcenterbouldercity.org.

 I hope that all my readers are enjoying a healthy and happy holiday season and ask your indulgence as I take a short break from my regularly scheduled column to enjoy a little rest and relaxation time, as well.
 I have included a bit of information I thought you might find useful.
 Let’s all be safe out there.

 Federal shutdown stops most park services at Lake Mead

 Saturday was a day to honor veterans’ sacrifice through the local Wreaths Across America program at the Southern Nevada Veterans Memorial Cemetery in Boulder City.

 Historic preservation will be more of a priority for the city in the future as it is one of the five goals adopted in the new strategic plan.

 A District Court judge denied Boulder City’s motion to disqualify Judge Richard Scotti in a case involving a former resident’s crosswalk protest because the city did not bring forward a substantive reason.